renanogueira/udacity-readable/README.md

 To get started:

-* install all project dependencies with `npm install`
+- install all projects dependencies with `npm install`
-* start the development server with `npm start`
+- start the development servers with `npm start`

 ## Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 You can find more information on how to perform common tasks [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

+## Install Application

+- Install and start the Application
+- `cd application`
+- `npm install`
+- `npm start`

 # Readable API Server